DrLex0/quake-frogbots/waypoint/README.md

 ### Become a Frogbot
 Last but not least, you may have noticed the `F4` key which is bound to `TOGGLE FROGBOT`, and it does exactly that.
 Not only is this very cool because you can actually look through the eyes of a bot, it is also _tremendously useful_ to test how the bot will behave from a certain starting point and configuration in the map.
+Mistakes in waypoints can be easily spotted by enabling this and watching the bot do its thing.

 There are a few **rules** though:

 1. Paths must have been calculated, which currently only happens upon loading the map.
 In other words:
    - this will only work on previously compiled waypoints;